nickvidal/community-growth/README.md

 * As the number of partners, affiliates, and ambassadors grow, create dedicated pages on the CHAOSS website to formally recognize each,
 * Create a strategy for each marketing/contribution channel (Blog, Newsletter, Podcast, Social Media, Code Repository, etc).
 For example, for the CHAOSS Blog, invite partners, affiliates, and ambassadors for guest posts.
 Also publish guest posts for them.
 This is a great way to reach a new audience to expand our network and also to let them tap into ours.
 * As the community matures, publish CHAOSS material on different formats, languages, and tailored for different audiences.
 Examples: Specification, Documentation, One pagers, Infographics, Checklists, White papers, Scientific Papers and Articles, eBooks, Case studies, Reference Training Programs, User Manuals, Developer Manuals, Handbooks, Annual Reports, etc.
-* Expand the events page to allow the addition of satellite events and activities by partners, affiliates, and ambassadors.

 ### Affiliates Program
 * Reach out to Open Source Projects and Organizations, offering to help them better understand and evolve their communities.